danieltkach/danieltkach/README.md

 ---
 ## Iron Bamboo Dojo website

 This is the website of a martial arts and meditation school.
 It showcases very clean and professional design, allowing the user to register for courses, and use different tools for self improvement, such as "habits building".
 I designed everything from the ground up starting with the idea, and on the implementation side, from the frontend to the backend, including domain and business email setup.
+You can see it live on www.ironbamboodojo.com

 <img width="1439" height="899" alt="image" src="https://github.com/user-attachments/assets/c5661775-1237-4719-b804-747246295c79" />
 <img width="1439" height="899" alt="image" src="https://github.com/user-attachments/assets/4abf1b83-9a84-436d-b2a3-84defff0a914" />